Neighborhoods of Norwich, Connecticut: Greeneville

 The Greeneville section of Norwich Connecticut was named by William Greene.
 In 1826, Greene purchased land on both sides of the Shetucket River to develop.
 In 1828, he transferred the land to the Norwich Water Power Company, in which he was the largest shareholder.
 Norwich Water Power Company began construction on a dam in 1829.
 By 1833, the dam and canals were finished and capable of providing water power to 40,000 to 50,000 spindles.
 Mills were quickly built along the Shetucket River during the mid-19th century to take advantage of this water power.
 The remains of the original dam may still be seen upstream of the present dam.

 Greeneville was originally settled by Irish immigrants who established St. Mary's Church in 1845, making it the oldest Catholic church in eastern Connecticut.
 The original structure still exists as Savage Hardware Store.
 The current church, completed in 1867, is located on Central Avenue.
 While originally Irish, it now also serves growing Hispanic and Haitian populations, regularly offering masses in Spanish and Creole.

 The Greeneville Dam Fishing Area provides fishing and boating access to the Shetucket River at the site of a fish ladder and dam operated by Norwich Public Utilities.

 Greeneville's Neighborhood Revitalization Zone committee is active in keeping the Greeneville section friendly for families and small businesses.

 Jail Hill

-Located just above downtown, this district once featured a hilltop prison.
-It is now a quiet residential area with winding streets and view of the rest of the city.
+Located just above downtown, this district once featured a hilltop prison, and below it on Court Street and Church was the original City Hall from (1829) where Abraham Lincoln gave his famous "Norwich" speech when passing through on his 1860 campaign.
+This City Hall burned in (1865) and was replaced with the 2nd Empire style building on Union Sq.in (1873).
+"Jail Hill" is now a quiet residential area with winding streets and view of the rest of the city and also a stop on Norwich's Freedom Trail.